- Increased drawdown and production gain in gassy wells;

 Jet ESP artificial lift system combines Ultra-High-Speed ESP (UHS ESPTM) and Jet Pump in a single completion string.

 The jet pump is in the well tubing above fluid level.
 Jet pump nozzle is hydraulically connected to ESP discharge through the well tubing, while jet pump intake is open to the well annulus.

-UHS ESPTM provides power fluid to the jet pump, where pressure decrease involves.
-Gas from the annulus injects into the mixing chamber, forming a mixture with the produced fluid, and points the mixture straight up to the wellhead.
-The reduced annulus pressure provides the reduction of bottom-hole pressure and increases drawdown resulting in production gain.
+UHS ESPTM provides power fluid to the jet pump, causing a drop in pressure.
+Gas from the annulus then enters the mixing chamber, forming a mixture with the produced fluid, forcing the mixture straight up to the wellhead.
+The reduced annulus pressure provides the reduction of bottom-hole pressure and increases drawdown resulting in a production gain.